 In Canada, a mortgage term is the length of time your mortgage contract will last.
 Your contract with your mortgage lender will list the terms of your conditions, including the type and amount of interest charged, prepayment privileges, etc. Mortgage terms typically last for five years or less.

-Mortgage amortization is the amount of time it will take to pay off your mortgage, given the current outstanding amount owed and your interest rate.
+Mortgage amortization is the amount of time it will take to pay off your entire mortgage, based on the current outstanding amount owed and your interest rate.
 Amortization periods usually start out at 25 (or sometimes 30) years for first-time homebuyers and then reduce as the money owed is paid off.

 What is a variable mortgage and how does it work?